Summarize Content With:

 There might have been times when you had to do the talking even when you didn’t like it.
 It could also have been situations when you would have just wanted to end those calls, as they can be quite overwhelming.
 But did you know there’s a tool that can help you get over these calls and deal with them efficiently, just like you want it?

-In this blog, we are going to know about these magic tools, which are AI voice agents, what it is, how they work, and how you can build your own.
+In this blog, we are going to know AI voice agents, what they are, how they work, and how you can build your own.

 Introduction

-An AI voice agent is a kind of voice AI assistant which helps you operate your call in a more efficient way and utilize time effectively.
+An AI voice agent is a voice AI assistant which helps you handle voice-based conversations in an efficient way and utilize time effectively.
 Reducing waiting time and enhancing customer experience with quick support have become an easier task.
-It utilizes various technologies such as speech-to-text, text-to-speech, and even large language models.
+It utilizes various technologies such as Speech-to-Text, Text-to-Speech (TTS), and even large language models.
 Helps deliver an enhanced natural conversation experience with its advanced knowledge.

 What is an AI Voice Agent?